SUPERCILEX/auto-isa/docs/paper/main.typ

 == Possible Hardware Implementations <hardware_impls>

-#figure(caption: [
-  Hardware implementation matrix for clients vs. remotes.
-])[
-#let yes = table.cell(align: horizon)[#emoji.checkmark.box]
-#let no = table.cell(align: horizon)[#emoji.crossmark]

-#table(
-  columns: (auto, 1fr, 1fr),
-  table.header(
-    table.cell(stroke: none)[], [*Specialized client*], [*Generalized client*], ),
-  [*Specialized remote*], yes, no,
-  [*Generalized remote*], yes, yes,
-)
-] <impl-matrix>

 There are two main implementation possibilities: to specialize or not to specialize.
-Implementation A develops specialized instructions to match idioms while implementation B accepts arbitrary code sequences that begin and end with memory operations.
+Implementation A can only run pre-defined idioms (via an ASIC or FPGA for example) while implementation B accepts arbitrary code sequences that begin and end with memory operations (via a CPU that doesn't need to jump).
-A specialized client can talk to a generalized remote (via translation), but the converse is not true (@impl-matrix).
+A specialized client (supporting a fixed set of idioms) can execute idioms on a generalized remote (via microcode), but the converse is not true.
-#todo[Feedback: The implementation discussion in Section IV.D is perplexing to this reader.
-One might assume that "specialized" means FPGA, ASIC, PIM-based, etc. while "generalized" typically means CPU.
-If so, a few more words about what the assumptions are for the various classifications.
-Is a specialized client able to execute the entire application?
-What does "talk to" mean in the context of this section?]

 Specializing in clients or remotes means a limited set of code patterns can be offloaded, but as we have seen this is not necessarily as restrictive as one might think.
 All of our benchmark kernels use indirect loads (the first idiom in @idiom-commonality), so a custom instruction that implements that idiom would be valuable.